nus-cs2103-AY2122S1/ip/docs/README.md

 Expected outcome:

-Causes Duke to display a farewell message.
+Causes Duke to display a farewell message and closes the application.

 ```
 See you!
 Have a nice day!